Recovery from Schizoaffective Disorder: Finding the Best Treatment

 - Healthy self-care practices

-Life skills training and integration into one’s daily life is an invaluable part of recovery not only due to its practical impact on someone’s life, but its profound emotional effects.
+Life skills training and integration into one’s daily life is an invaluable part of recovery from schizoaffective disorder not only due to its practical impact on someone’s life, but its profound emotional effects.
 Learning how to manage relationships, a job, a healthy lifestyle, and other aspects of day-to-day life restores a sense of agency, self-determination, and confidence.
 It imbues people with the hope and possibility that are so often stripped away by schizoaffective disorder and helps pave a path toward reaching one’s goals.

 Long-Term Care May Be Best